Your Home Could Look Like One of These On-Trend Hotel Rooms

 With higher expectations and competition from the likes of homestay start-ups such as Airbnb, hotels are increasingly building better experiences for their guests, whether it’s by offering free internet, localised breakfast buffets, and more importantly, timelessly stylish rooms that aren’t just a bed for the night.

 It’s no wonder, then, that these ‘homes away from home’ are a great source of interior inspiration for anyone building their own personal retreat.
-Here, we take a look at some of the nicest hotel rooms from around the world and point out what makes their looks achievable, regardless of whether your home is in Tanjong Pagar or the Punggol heartlands!
+Here, we take a look at some of the nicest hotel rooms from around the world and point out what makes their looks achievable, regardless of whether your home is in Bukit Batok or Punggol!

 1. The Calile Hotel, Australia

 Located in Brisbane, Australia, The Calile Hotel is nothing short of dreamy with its open-air spaces, geometric windows and powder-pink surfaces that can be found everywhere in their suites, from the sleeping area to the bathroom walls.
 The kicker is, of course, their use of cosy cork flooring throughout, which ensures a soft, cushion-like texture underfoot wherever you step.

 Design Tip: Create a deceptively minimalist look by mixing clean shapes with detailed surfaces to get a room that has flair and simplicity going for it.
 Likewise, having the right colour palette (i.e light pink) can go a long way in creating a mood that’s as soothing as that of The Calile Hotel’s rooms.

 Get the look with the help of D Initial Concept or Mr Shopper Studio!

 2. The MUJI Hotel, Japan